spluta/NN_Synth_1/README.md

 # NN_Synth_1

 NN_Synth_1 is cross-feedback synthesis engine built in SuperCollider which uses a keras/tensorflow neural network to map the four dimensional vector of two x-y pads to a 16 dimensional vector of the synthesis engine.
-The model loads six simultaneous neural networks, which each give specific mappings of the data from the x-y controls to the synth.
+The model loads eight simultaneous neural networks, which each give specific mappings of the data from the x-y controls to the synth.
 The user can quickly switch between active neural nets and also make their own mappings by training each NN in the system individually.

 Dependencies: